Sign Up Bonus Credit Cards

 Example: Within the first three months from card approval, Ash must spend $1,000 on her card to receive 20,000 bonus points each month.
 If she spends $1,000 each month for three months, she will receive 60,000 bonus points in total.
 If she only spends $1,000 each month for two months, her bonus points total will be 40,000.

-In other cases, cardholders simply have an overall spend to reach within the entire introductory period.
+2. You may have an overall spend to reach within the entire introductory period.

 Example: Greg must spend $5,000 on his card within the first three months from card approval to receive 80,000 bonus points.